-In this video clip, Phakchok Rinpoche reminds us that a measure of our own meditation practice is how much we are reducing negative emotions.
+How much are we reducing our negative emotions?
+Phakchok Rinpoche reminds us that checking this is a good way to measure our own meditation practice.
 We can see significant progress with regular short sessions.
 In fact, Rinpoche notes that a single five-minute meditation can reduce our negative emotions, distracted mind, and ego-clinging.
 And if we observe our own minds and behavior carefully, we can notice that this is happening.
 If we observe our own thinking and behavior change, then it means that we are meditating correctly.
 Because less negativity means that we are using our meditation practice as an antidote.
 Practicing like this indicates that we are on a greater path.

-If someone asks us about our meditation practice and we talk about how we are following one particular course or another – then we are getting it wrong.
+If someone asks us about our meditation practice and we talk about how we are following one particular course or another – then Rinpoche warns us that we may be getting it wrong.
 However, if instead, we say that we meditate because we are interested in reducing negative emotions, then that is correct.
 If each time we sit we become better in our practice, then we are authentically following the teachings of the Buddha and we are actually practicing an antidote.
 We are following the instructions to “tame your own mind”.

 The Buddha often reminded disciples of the importance of reducing negative emotions.
 In the Dhammapada (pithy short verses attributed to the Buddha) we read,

 It is good to restrain the mind which is difficult to subdue and is swift-moving and which seizes whatever it desires.
 A mind thus tamed brings happiness.